 Leuven is easy to access by bike, public transport, or car.
-Nevertheless, it is strongly recommended to discover or to cross the city by bike or public transport.
+Nevertheless, the most convenient mode of transport is by bike or public transport.

-- Use the ring bus with number 600, it travels around the ring of Leuven.
+- Use the ring bus (number 600) which travels around the ring road of Leuven.
 This bus is a very fast way to travel around the city as you avoid crossing through the city centre.
 This bus is only available on weekdays and passes by every 10 minutes between 6 am and 8 pm.

-- Find out where the public car parks are situated
+- Find out where the public car parks are located.

 - Be aware that your GPS may not have the latest circulation plan installed, so it's always safe to know before you go.

-- In Belgium you must have a valid driver’s licence for driving a motor vehicle
+- In Belgium you must have a valid driver’s licence to drive a motor vehicle.

 - Use the blue bikes at the train station, an easy bike rental service.